 Single angler boats at the weekend will be charged as a two man boat and subject to weather restrictions.

 Note – We will always try to fill any cancellations and provide a refund if this is possible.

-We hope you like our new website.
 You can find fishing reports, prices, information about our facilities and even pick up some recipes for your catch.

 Our regular anglers are always happy to give advice and weekly fishing reports are available to give you an indication of the most successful tactics.